 “G2MT Labs provides unparalleled expertise in hydrogen testing, consulting, and analysis”

 From high-temperature hydrogen attack (HTHA) to embrittlement, hydrogen plays a critical role in the life, and often the failure, of many metals.
-We have over a fifteen years experience with analyzing, replicating, and testing for the many effects of hydrogen that is critical to help provide the answers you need.
+And yet, it’s poorly understood by most engineers and rarely accounted for.
+Fortunately, we’ve spent decades working on hydrogen issues and can help you understand, accommodate, and evaluate hydrogen both experimentally and theoretically to solve your problems.
+Our team of experts can help with analyzing, replicating, and testing for the many effects of hydrogen to help provide the answers you need.

 Hydrogen Consulting Services we offer include: